 “Imagination cannot change reality, but it can change people, and those people can change the world.” – Scholar Who Walks the Night

 Fairy tales, happily ever after endings, stories infused with hope, imagination, and optimism is often sneered at in today’s critical, cynical world.
 As a society, we often celebrate pornography, violence, rape as entertainment, shocking character deaths, stories so dark with no resolution, unlikable characters, lack of emotion, etc…as if the deeper we sink into the seedy parts of life and society, the more “artistic” it is.

 Well, we are tired of the overabundance of these types of stories.
 In fact, old-fashioned romance and traditional storytelling are becoming harder and harder to find.

 However, we believe there are many people out there like us who long for these types of stories to be more prevalent.
 And here at The Silver Petticoat Review, we embrace them, talk about them, and promote them.
 On a happy note, there are many fantastic stories out there just ready to be watched or read.

 A great story, even if “unrealistic,” can change us, inspire us, and even make a difference.
 So, we celebrate the power of imagination and creativity.

-A FEW EXAMPLES OF OLD-FASHIONED STORYTELLING IN LITERATURE
+A FEW EXAMPLES OF ROMANTIC STORYTELLING IN LITERATURE

 - The Book Thief by Markus Zusak